gitbugr/supaorm/README.md

 An orm-like library for easier working with relational tables via supabase.

-This makes using forms much easier, allowing you to nest your data like an ODM in line with relations.
+This makes using forms much nicer (more modular) than the spaghetti code than ensues, allowing you to nest your data like an ODM in line with relations.

 Warning: This is more of a concept than a finished library.
 It works, but I think there could be a better approach